This Blog is based on a lot of theories – those “proven” and those currently “en vogue”.

 Business Model Canvas: A useful graphical format and method to capture the essence of a business model on one page.
 It is a commercial web-site, but basic templates are for download for free.

-BlogchainHub.Net: A source of info about all things “blogchain” – the technology that might re-democratize the Internet and/or flatten hierachies even more – in the future.
+BlogchainHub.Net: A source of info about all things “blockchain” – the technology that might re-democratize the Internet and/or flatten hierarchies even more – in the future.

 Business Strategy Frameworks

-Porter’s forces forces of competition: A classic (1980’s) Model to model the position a company vs. it’s competitors.
+Porter’s five forces of competition: A classic (the 1980’s) Model to model the position a company vs. it’s competitors.
 Very useful to challenge established thinking inside a company.

-McKinsey’s 7S Model: A classic (1980’s) Model to dissect a company in seven different parts.
+McKinsey’s 7S Model: A classic (the 1980’s) Model to dissect a company in seven different parts.
 Often, simplified versions are being used for pragmatic reasons, as these are usually good enough for organizational analysis.
-A favorite version in consulting work is using just 4 dimensions: People, Organization, Processes and Systems.
+A favorite version in consulting work is using just 4 dimensions: People, Organization, Processes, and Systems.

-Behavioral Economics: A blend of economical and psychological set of theories which is pretty much en vogue these days, as it replace the assumed rational behavior with empirically observed behavior.
+Behavioral Economics: A blend of economical and psychological set of theories which is pretty much en vogue these days, as it replaces the assumed rational behavior with empirically observed behavior.
 Experiments are made and empirically analyzed on how human actors actually perform in a given situation.
-This relatively modern theory is very important, as one of the five driver of Digitalization is customer centricity.
-By use of behavioral economics the actions of a customer can be much better understood today then ever.
+This relatively modern theory is very important, as one of the five drivers of Digitalization is customer centricity.
+By use of behavioral economics the actions of a customer can be much better understood today than ever.
 A spring of knowledge that can be utilized to mutual benefits of customer and companies.

-Principal Agent problem: A central problem of our time – and a roadblock to the profound culture shift towards digitalization.
-Managers are agents, taking care of the capital of shareholders, of the well being of employees etc. They should act at the interests of their principals, the shareholders or even the employees.
+Principal-Agent problem: A central problem of our time – and a roadblock to the profound cultural shift towards digitalization.
+Managers are agents, taking care of the capital of shareholders, of the well being of employees, etc. They should act as the interests of their principals, the shareholders or even the employees.
 But they have their own interests.
-In a world of asymmetric information with too much capital around, managers use the insider information available exclusively to them to exploit shareholders and employees a like.
-This is an important reason for todays increasing gap between managerial and workers income.
-No, it is not left wing propaganda, it is established economic theory.
+In a world of asymmetric information with too much capital around, managers use the insider information available exclusively to them to exploit shareholders and employees alike.
+This is an important reason for today’s increasing gap between managerial and workers income.
+No, it is not left-wing propaganda, it is established economic theory.

 Business Capability: A business capability is everything a company needs to a certain outcome.
 It encompasses resources, time, expenditure.
 A business capability describes what a company is able to achieve in a certain area (say next day replenishment to stores).
-In contrast to a process, which specifies how a company come up with a certain result.
-For setting the targets of a transformation it is much more helpful to define capabilities (i.e. expected outcomes) than processes (how outcomes are produced).
+In contrast to a process, which specifies how a company comes up with a certain result.
+For setting the targets of a transformation, it is much more helpful to define capabilities (i.e., expected outcomes) than processes (how outcomes are produced).